Structured Authority

 The firm’s clients typically handle matters where the outcome depends heavily on experience, judgment, and professional credibility.

-Who This Structure Built For
+Who is Structured Authority Specifically Built For

 Rain’s clients typically handle matters such as:

-• complex litigation
+- complex litigation

-• business conflicts and owner disputes (shareholders, members, partners, investors)
+- business conflicts and owner disputes (shareholders, members, partners, investors)

-• complex family law matters
+- complex family law matters

-• sophisticated business transactions, including mergers and acquisitions
+- sophisticated business transactions, including mergers and acquisitions

-• tax controversy including IRS and state agency investigations, audits, and disputes, as well as international tax issues for expatriates and those with international business interests, investments, cryptocurrency and financial accounts
+- tax controversy including IRS and state agency investigations, audits, and disputes, as well as international tax issues for expatriates and those with international business interests, investments, cryptocurrency and financial accounts

 These are matters where experience, judgment, and credibility determine the outcome.